miracoly/slides-nix-package-manager/slides.md

 ---

-When dependencies are added or updated <!-- .element: class="fragment" -->
+When dependencies are added or updated

 - you repeat the whole process <!-- .element: class="fragment" -->
 - you might break the pipeline <!-- .element: class="fragment" -->